Sepitus-exe/WKElementaryDark/README.md

 authors have attempted to group related things.
-This makes it easier to know what will be affected if you override a setting: it would be difficult to know what, say, "--reddish-brown-32" might be used to represent, but hopefully "--USER-kanji-clr" is easier to guess.
+This makes it easier to know what will be affected if you override a setting: it would be difficult to know what, say, "--reddish-brown-32" might be used to represent, but hopefully "--USER-kanji" is easier to guess.

 ### Surfaces